-- (1) An air operator certificate (AOC) holder shall ensure that all operations personnel are properly instructed in their duties and responsibilities and the relationship of such duties to the operation as a whole. - (2) An AOC holder shall have training programmes approved by the Authority containing the general training, checking, standardization and record keeping policies as specified in the Third Schedule. - (3) An AOC holder shall have a training curriculum approved by the Authority prior to using the training curriculum for the purpose of qualifying a crew member, or person performing operational control functions, for duties in commercial air transport.
+(1) An air operator certificate holder shall ensure that all operations personnel are properly instructed in their duties and responsibilities and the relationship of these duties to the operation as a whole.

+(2) An air operator certificate holder shall have training programmes approved by the Authority containing the general training, checking, standardisation and record keeping policies as specified in Schedule 10.

+(3) An air operator certificate holder shall have a training curriculum approved by the Authority prior to using the training curriculum for the purpose of qualifying a crew member, or person performing operational control functions, for duties in commercial air transport.

-- (4) An AOC holder shall submit to the Authority any revision to an approved training programme, and shall receive approval of the revision from the Authority before that revision can be effected. - (5) The training programmes specified in sub-regulation (2) shall be described in detail either in the operations or in a training manual which would form part of the operations manual but may be issued as a separate volume.
+(4) An air operator certificate holder shall submit to the Authority any revision to an approved training programme, and shall receive approval of the revision from the Authority before that revision can be effected.

+(5) The training programmes specified in sub-regulation (2) shall be described in detail either in the operations or in a training manual which would form part of the operations manual but may be issued as a separate volume.